 - Cat thyme (Teucrium marum) is not a thyme but a germander, a group of fragrant herbs that grows best when given fertile soil, full sun, and great drainage.
 Cat thyme can grow to two feet (60 cm) when protected from cats with a wire cage, or you can keep a plant in a hanging basket your cats can’t reach.
 This is an especially good idea in cold climates where winter temperatures dip below about 10°F (-12°C), because you can move your container-grown cat thyme plant to an unheated garage or other protected spot through winter.

-- Lemongrass (Cymbopogon citratus) is surprisingly attractive to cats, plus you can use the leaves in cooking.
+- Lemongrass (Cymbopogon citratus) is surprisingly attractive to cats, although in large amounts it can cause an upset stomach.
 Set out a purchased specimen of this tropical plant in early summer, and allow it to grow in your warmest, sunniest spot until fall.
 Lemongrass plants are killed by frozen soil, and are best kept in a warm greenhouse through winter.
 Some gardeners do have luck digging the clump in fall and keeping it through winter indoors, but this is often an iffy proposition.

 - Cat grass (Dactylis glomerata) is more commonly known as orchard grass, and it is unusually attractive to cats.
 Try seeding a shallow tray and place it in a sunny windowsill or beneath florescent lights.
 When the plants are 3 inches (7 cm) tall, place the cat grass where your favorite feline can nibble and roll freely.
 Seeds of wheat, oats and rye also can be grown as cat grass.